TraekWells/personal-site/content/blog/moving-from-wordpress-to-forestry.md

 ### Bonus

 I didn't talk about it much in this post but I use [Netlify](https://www.netlify.com/ "Netlify") to host a few of my sites and they make it **super** simple to set up a site with automatic deployments.
 This paired with Forestry is a perfect combination for streamlined development.

+### Takeaways

+* Forestry is a fantastic Git-based headless CMS and has drastically streamlined my process from development to content publishing.
+* The Forestry editing experience allows you to focus on what matters, writing content.
+* WordPress isn't a bad CMS by any means, but it's overkill for what I needed.